TikTok has made a lasting impression on the social media landscape, changing how we view and create content online.

 That means the pay per individual view is a fraction of a cent so small that it's basically just a string of zeros.
 And not the good kind of string of zeros.
 The truth is that TikTok pays way less per view than other social media platforms.

 Take YouTube, for instance, the undisputed king of ad revenue sharing.
 YouTube pays out an average of $0.18 per view which makes it much easier to earn money on YouTube.
+The average is slightly higher when looking at how to monetize YouTube Shorts.

 To make a single dollar from TikTok's Creator Fund, even the most popular content creators need at least 50,000 views.
 To make a buck on YouTube, a creator of the same size would need about five views.